 Go to Products › Price Lists.

-This screen will display all your price lists, their names, how many prices they affect, how many customer groups they apply to, and their status (live or hidden).
+This screen will display all your price lists, their names, how many customer groups they apply to, and their status (live or hidden).

 From here, you can create, edit, publish/unpublish, search, and delete price lists.